Kabuswe/Cloud-Web-Scraping/README.md

 ## 1. Build a web scraper in python

-Python proposes several libraries for your web scraping needs, ranging from the **requests library** for making HTTP requests to **selenium** for browser automation and testing.
-These libraries are very useful if you’re using your machine but for our use case, we want it to work on the cloud independent of our machines and the network latency we are subjected to.
-You can read about selenium web browser automation here https://www.seleniumhq.org/.
+Python offers a variety of libraries for web scraping, such as the **requests library** for making HTTP requests and **selenium** for browser automation and testing.
+These libraries can be useful when running web scrapers on a local machine, but for our cloud-based example, we want to be able to run our web scraper independently of our local machine and network latency.
+To achieve this, we will be using **cloud phantomjs**, which will handle rendering our website on the cloud, and the **unirest library** to make HTTP requests to cloud phantomjs.
+Unirest is an open-source library that allows us to make requests to both simple HTML websites and JavaScript-driven websites.
+You can learn more about Unirest at http://unirest.io/python.html.

-In our example we’ll be using **cloud phantomjs**, which will be responsible for rendering our website on the cloud and **unirest library** to make an http request to cloud phantomjs.
-Unirest is an open source library that allows us to make HTTP requests for simple html websites and also JavaScript driven websites.
-You can further read on Unirest here http://unirest.io/python.html.
-Once the request is made, a response is returned in the form of html.
-To be able to navigate through the html tags, we have to properly parse the response.
-But how?
-The answer is **Beautiful Soup**, another python library that allows us to parse the html response.
-Once parsed we can then easily navigate through the html tags programmatically with Beautiful Soup.
+Once we make the request, we receive a response in the form of HTML.
+To be able to navigate through the HTML tags and extract the desired data, we need to properly parse the response.
+To do this, we will use the **Beautiful Soup library**, another Python library that allows us to parse HTML responses.
+With Beautiful Soup, we can easily navigate through the HTML tags programmatically and extract the information we need.

 - ### Setting up the environment: